Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 Again, if the buy-in was $20 and the goal was $25, your potential reward would be $5.
 In this case, we have a 5:1 for the risk multiples.

-You don’t just set your goal using multiple times your risk, as this will put an unrealistic target price.
+You don’t just set your goal applying multiple times your risk, as this will put an unrealistic target price.
 It’s a way of doing things backward.
 The correct way to define your goal is to use the previous areas of support and resistance.

 If there is no support or resistance on the chart, the next logical choice is to use more significant whole numbers.
 These areas are good target attachment areas because they act as points of natural resistance.

-If you had more than one goal, the best method is to average it.
+If you have more than one goal, the best method is to average it.
 If Goal A was $6 and Goal B was $3, Goal C was $1, you can add them up and divide by 3, which will give you a goal of $3.

 As long as your risk is one or less, you have the necessary 3:1 ratio that you need.